-The number of hungry families and individuals in Northern Virginia is often overlooked because of the affluent reputation of this area.
-However, more than 200,000 people here are food insecure and in need of help.
+The hungry families and individuals in Northern Virginia are often overlooked because of the affluent reputation of this area.
+However, more than 200,000 people in Northern Virginia are food insecure and need help.

 • Donors: Our food comes from many retail donors including grocery and food establishments and farmers’ markets as well as from the Capital Area Food Bank, food drives, and harvesting activities.
 Our efforts are supported by Fairfax County, by U.S. Community Services Block Grant funds, by a matching-funds grant from Arlington County, and by contributions from churches, businesses, foundations, and individuals.
 We are privileged to be members of both CFC (#40790) and America’s Charities Community First.

 • Emergency Food distributions serve families and individuals referred to us by social-service providers.
 We supply three to five days’ worth of food that sustains clients until other sources of assistance become available.
 Clients may also apply for a monthly supplement provided by the U.S. Department of Agriculture, based on income eligibility.
 In FY 2016 we provided 26,042 emergency food packages from our Merrifield warehouse.

 • Neighborhood Site distributions occur weeknights at 16 sites in high-poverty neighborhoods in the counties of Arlington and Fairfax.
 Our volunteers pick up food at the warehouse and deliver it to these sites.
 In FY 2016 we served 907 families from our neighborhood distribution sites.